 When to see a doctor

-If your parent, sibling or child has been diagnosed with Brugada syndrome, you may want to make an appointment with your doctor.
-He or she can discuss whether you should have genetic testing to see if you're at risk of Brugada syndrome.
+If your parent, sibling or child has been diagnosed with Brugada syndrome, you may want to ask your provider if you should have testing to see if you're at risk of Brugada syndrome.

 Brugada syndrome is a heart rhythm disorder.
-Each beat of your heart is triggered by an electrical impulse generated by special cells in the right upper chamber of your heart.
-Tiny pores, called channels, on each of these cells direct this electrical activity, which makes your heart beat.
+Each beat of the heart is triggered by an electrical signal made by special cells in the right upper chamber of the heart.
+Tiny pores, called channels, on each of these cells direct this electrical activity, which makes the heart beat.

 Risk factors for Brugada syndrome include:

 - Family history of Brugada syndrome.
 This condition is often passed down through families (inherited).
 Having family members with Brugada syndrome increases a person's risk of having it, too.